 Gadi abruptly arrived to save the day, “Hey chums!
 Captain Gadi is here to direct our way to fate!”

 Relieved, I said, “Perfect timing, Captain Gadi!
-Let’s discuss the details of how we will reach Dread’s Domain!”
+Let’s discuss the details of how we’ll reach Dread’s Domain!”

-After Gadi laid out the plot and directions, we all gathered at the town center to look for Zohar.
+After Gadi laid out the plot, we all gathered at the town center to look for Zohar.
 Luckily, he just stood there, waiting, as if he knew his duty was to wait on us.

 Zohar said, “I apologize if yesterday was painful.
 It was not my intention to stress anyone out.
 I misread you, Guhya.”